quicwg/ops-drafts/draft-ietf-quic-manageability.md

 are not authenticated, greatly limiting the ability of an attacker to interfere with existing connections.

-However, some information is still observerable, as supporting manageability of QUIC traffic inherently involves tradeoffs with the confidentiality of QUIC's control information; this entire document is therefore security-relevant.
+However, some information is still observable, as supporting manageability of QUIC traffic inherently involves tradeoffs with the confidentiality of QUIC's control information; this entire document is therefore security-relevant.